xbench/xbench-docs/content/user-guide/xbench-settings.md

 its executable and specify the following in **Command-Line Parameters**: `$filename -n$line`.
 Other text editors will require different values for this field.
 Please check your text editor's documentation for the suitable values.

-The **TMX Editor** tab lets you configure command-line arguments for a TMX editor when using the **Edit Source** feature for search or QA results for a glossary in .tmx format.
-When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Source** comes from.
+The **TMX Editor** tab lets you configure command-line arguments for a TMX editor when using the **Edit Segment** feature for search or QA results for a glossary in .tmx format.
+When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Segment** comes from.

 ![TMX Editor](/user-guide/dialog-settings-tmx-editor-tab.png)